DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 and a ``Voice Search`` icon at the very bottom.
 On an actual screen,
-there's an input area at the top that contains the text being searched for, and the space between it and the ``Voice Search`` icon at the bottom is where the search results appear.
+there's an input area at the top that contains the text being searched for, and the space between it and the ``Voice Search`` icon (at the bottom) is where the search results appear.

-The favourites bar (at the right) is a vertically oriented set of shortcuts and/or folders.
+The favourites bar (at the right) is a vertically-oriented set of shortcuts and/or folders.
 It also always contains the ``Apps`` drawer in the middle, which, when clicked, brings up an alphabetically sorted list of all of the apps that are currently installed on the device.